Clubhouse (app): History

 On April 5, 2021, Clubhouse partnered with Stripe to launch its first monetizing feature called Clubhouse Payments.
 Although testing began with only 1,000 users, after a week, the company rolled out the functionality to another 60,000 or more users in the US.
-In the same month, Twitter had entered discussions to purchase Clubhouse for $4 billion.
+In the same month, Twitter entered in discussions to purchase Clubhouse for $4 billion.
 The talks ended with no acquisition.
 Later, the company raised their Series C round of funding at a $4 billion valuation.
-The app also received interest in a partnership, with the National Football League announcing a content deal that month.
-On May 9, 2021, Clubhouse launched a beta version of the Android app for users in the US, and on May 21, 2021, Clubhouse became available worldwide for Android users.
+The app also received interest in a partnership, with the National Football League announcing a content deal that month; Twitter Spaces later poached Clubhouse's exclusive NFL deal with 20 official NFL Spaces scheduled for the 2021-22 season.

+Finally, On May 9, 2021, Clubhouse launched a beta version of the Android app for users in the US, and on May 21, 2021, Clubhouse became available worldwide for Android users.

-In July 2021, Clubhouse announced its partnership with TED to offer exclusive talks. and on July 21, 2021, the company discarded its invitation system and made the application available to all, though a waitlist for registration is still applied as user accounts will be created over time to manage new traffic.
-As of the time of the announcement, the company stated it had 10 million users on the waitlist.
-On September 23, 2021, the company announced a new feature called "Wave."
+In July 2021, Clubhouse announced a partnership with TED to offer exclusive talks. and on July 21, 2021, the company discarded its invitation system and made the application available to all, though a wait list for registration was still applied in order to manage new traffic.
+As of the time of the announcement, the company stated it had 10 million users on the wait list.
+On September 23, 2021, the company announced a new feature named "Wave".
 In October 2021, Clubhouse rolled out new features called "Replays and Clips".

-In April 2022, the company rolled out a new dark mode on its iOS and Android apps.
+In April 2023, the company announced it was reducing its staff by half amid a "resetting" due to post-pandemic market shifts.